clojurecraft/clojurenorth-2020-data-driven-dsls-workshop/docs/data-driven-from-scratch.md

 ### Chemical Structural Formulas

-Representing the molecular structure of a complex compoound, for the purpose of then generating a diagram (one or more of: skeletal diagram, lewis dot diagram, etc.)
+Representing the molecular structure of a complex compound, for the purpose of then generating a diagram (one or more of: skeletal diagram, Lewis dot diagram, etc.)

 https://en.wikipedia.org/wiki/Structural_formula